Humans are different from primates. Differences between humans and monkeys. Greater primates or monkeys

 Walking on two legs

-Walking upright is the most important feature of a person.
-The rest of the primates, with a few exceptions, live primarily in trees and are quadrupedal or, as is sometimes said, "four-armed."
+Upright walking is the most important sign of a person.
+The rest of the primates, with a few exceptions, live primarily in trees and are quadrupeds, or, as they sometimes say, “four-armed.”

-Some marmosets (baboons) have adapted to a terrestrial existence, but they move on all fours like the vast majority of mammalian species.
+Some apes (baboons) have adapted to terrestrial existence, but they walk on four limbs like the vast majority of mammal species.

-Great apes (gorillas) mostly live on the ground, walking in a partially erect position, but often leaning on the back of their hands.
+Great apes (gorillas) are primarily terrestrial dwellers, walking in a partially upright position, but often supported by the backs of their hands.

-The vertical position of the human body is associated with many secondary adaptive changes: the arms are shorter relative to the legs, the wide flat foot and short toes, the peculiarity of the sacroiliac joint, the S-shaped shock-absorbing curve of the spine when walking, the special shock-absorbing connection of the head with the spinal column.
+The vertical position of the human body is associated with many secondary adaptive changes: the arms are shorter relative to the legs, wide flat feet and short toes, the originality of the sacroiliac joint, the S-shaped curve of the spine that shock-absorbs when walking, a special shock-absorbing connection between the head and the spinal column.

-The enlarged brain puts Man in a special position in relation to other primates.
-Compared to the average brain size of a chimpanzee, the modern human brain is three times larger.
-Homo habilis, the first of the hominids, had twice the size of a chimpanzee.
-A Human has much more nerve cells and their arrangement has changed.
-Unfortunately, skull fossils do not provide sufficient comparative material to evaluate many of these structural changes.
-It is likely that there is an indirect relationship between the increase in the brain and its development and upright posture.
+An enlarged brain puts Man in special position in relation to other primates.
+Compared to the average brain size of a chimpanzee, the brain modern man three times more.
+In Homo habilis, the first of the hominids, it was twice as large as in chimpanzees.
+Man has much more nerve cells and their location changed.
+Unfortunately, fossil skulls do not provide sufficient comparative material to evaluate many of these structural changes.
+It is likely that there is an indirect relationship between brain enlargement and its development and upright posture.

-The transformations that have taken place in the structure of the teeth are usually associated with changes in the way of nutrition of the most ancient person.
-These include: a decrease in the volume and length of the fangs; closure of the diastema, i.e. a gap that includes protruding fangs in primates; changes in the shape, inclination and chewing surface of different teeth; the development of a parabolic dental arch, in which the anterior is rounded and the lateral ones expand outward, in contrast to the U-shaped dental arch of monkeys.
+The transformations that have occurred in the structure of teeth are usually associated with changes in diet ancient man.
+These include: reduction in the volume and length of the fangs; closure of the diastema, i.e. the gap that includes the protruding canines in primates; changes in the shape, inclination and chewing surface of different teeth; development of a parabolic dental arch, in which the anterior section has a rounded shape, and the lateral sections expand outward, in contrast to the U-shaped dental arch of monkeys.

-In the course of hominin evolution, brain enlargement, changes in cranial joints, and transformation of teeth were accompanied by significant changes in the structure of various elements of the skull and face and their proportions.
+During the evolution of hominids, brain enlargement, changes in cranial joints and transformation of teeth were accompanied by significant changes in the structure of various elements of the skull and face and their proportions.

 Differences at the biomolecular level